Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/utilities.md

 It's possible to provision a single utility on its own, without provisioning the whole of VVV using the `--provision-with` parameter of vagrant.
 As an example from the `config.yml` above we can run `vagrant provision --provision-with="utility-core-php56"` to provision only the PHP 5.6 utility.
-This is helpful during the development or just to install/update a specific utility.

 ## Community Utilities